 Get to know our Painters – Interview with Julia

-This is the beginning of the series of articles in which you will have opportunity to get to know our team.
+This is another post from the series of articles in which you will have opportunity to get to know our Team.

-Today we want to introduce you to Julia.
-She was awarded during Kontrast Festival 2023 with a silver medal in Standard XXL category.
-Without further ado we’re going straight into the interview! 😀
+Today we want to show interview with Julia, one of our Commission Painters!
+Without further ado we’re going straight into the interview!